uclisec/uclisec.github.io/_pages/seminars.md

 - *In what time zone are the seminars?*
 All seminars are on London time (typically at 16:00).
 - *Can people not affiliated with UCL attend the seminars?*
 Yes, seminars are open to everyone!
-At the moment, we're virtual, so you just need to request the Zoom details or join the YouTube livestream.
+At the moment, we're virtual, so you just need to register on Zoom or join the YouTube livestream.
 When we'll restart in-person, we'll post more details.
 - *What's the difference between ACE and InfoSec Seminars?*
 ACE Seminars were part of our distinguished seminar series, organized with the support of, and funding from, the Academic Center of Excellence in Cyber Security Research ([ACE-CSR](https://www.ucl.ac.uk/cybersecurity-centre-of-excellence/)).
 InfoSec Seminars were informal-in-nature talks given by members of UCL's InfoSec group on very recent/work-in-progress research, but open to everyone nonetheless (unless explicitly noted).